semiversus/python-broqer/README.rst

 - Source is hosted on GitHub.com_
 - Documentation is hosted on ReadTheDocs.com_
 - Tested on Python 3.5, 3.6 and 3.7
-- Compact library (<1000 lines of code) and well documented (>1000 lines of comments)
+- Compact library (~1000 lines of code) and well documented
-- Fully unit tested with pytest_, coding style checked with flake8_, static type checked with mypy_, static code checked with pylint_
+- Unit tested with pytest_, coding style checked with flake8_, static type checked with mypy_, static code checked with pylint_
 - Operators known from ReactiveX_ and other streaming frameworks (like distinct_, combine_latest_, ...)
 - Supporting ``asyncio`` for time depended operations and using coroutines (e.g. map_async_, debounce_, ...)
 - Publishers are *awaitable* (e.g. ``await adc_raw``)